chirpley/docs/docs/source/asbrand.rst

   Anonymous cards

 To add favorites to a service, just click on the button "Add Favorites".
-This will open a pop-up where your can select your personal favorites to be added to the current service.
+This will open a pop-up where you can select your personal favorites to be added to the current service.

 .. thumbnail::  _static/images/deals-fav.png
   :width: 500